A Causal Diffusion Model for Video Reconstruction from Ultra-Low-Bitrate Representations: Setup Experiments

 \subsection{Metrics}

-We evaluate our approach using a combination of reference-based and reference-free metrics.
-For frame-level fidelity, we report PSNR and MS-SSIM.
-For perceptual quality, we utilize LPIPS~\cite{zhang2018unreasonable} and DISTS.
-To assess semantic consistency, we compute the mean Intersection over Union (mIoU) between the outputs of a semantic segmentation model applied to the synthesized and ground-truth frames.
-In addition, we employ VBench~\cite{huang2023vbench} for reference-free video evaluation and report the metrics most relevant to our setting: Imaging Quality, Aesthetic Quality, and Motion Smoothness, which do not rely on text conditioning.
-Together, these metrics capture fidelity, perceptual quality, semantic fidelity, and temporal consistency, enabling us to clearly identify the aspects in which our method offers consistent improvements.
+We evaluate our approach using both pixel-level and perceptual quality metrics, including reference-based and reference-free measures.
+For pixel-level fidelity, we report PSNR.
+For perceptual quality, we use LPIPS~\cite{zhang2018unreasonable} and DISTS~\cite{ding2020image}.
+To assess semantic consistency, we compute the mean Intersection over Union (mIoU) between the outputs of a semantic segmentation model applied to synthesized and ground-truth frames.
+This semantic segmentation model comprises YOLO~\cite{Jocher_Ultralytics_YOLO_2023} for object detection and SAM2~\cite{ravi2024sam} for mask extraction.
+We primarily report results in a rate-distortion setting, where bitrate is reported in terms of bits per pixel (bpp) and controlled jointly through semantic map compression and neural frame compression.
+We provide more details in the appendix.

+We note that conventional rate-distortion analysis only partially captures performance in generative settings.
+Unlike classical codecs, the final output quality is not determined solely by the distortion induced by lossy compressed representations, since the generative model can recover plausible content beyond what is explicitly preserved.
+Moreover, improvements in perceptual quality do not necessarily correspond to higher pixel-level fidelity, nor does higher pixel-level fidelity imply better perceptual quality.
+We therefore further validate our method with a subjective study.